lookbook-hq/lookbook/docs/src/guide/extend/panels.md

 There are a number of available options when defining a panel.

 {%= options_list do |list| %}
-  {% list.option name: "label", type: "String" do %}
+  {% list.option name: "label", type: "Symbol" do %}
     The text to be displayed in the tab for the panel
   {% end %}
   {% list.option name: "partial", type: "String" do %}